 Our basic approach and strategy

-Since the founding of Unicharm, we have always believed in respecting human rights, as seen from the prominent mention of respect for people in our management policy and in the declarations of respect for people and the human perspective in the opening statements of The Unicharm Way Action Guidelines and Human Resource Philosophy.
+Since the founding of Unicharm, we have always believed in respecting “human rights,” as seen in the prominent mention respect for human rights and a mutually respectful human perspective in The Unicharm Way Action Guidelines and our Human Resource Philosophy.
 Various human rights issues exist throughout the world and because special attention must be paid to protecting human rights in global business based on international human rights standards, we uphold the Universal Declaration of Human Rights adopted in 1948 by the United Nations General Assembly, and in 2017 we enacted the Unicharm Group Policy on Human Rights and demonstrate our continued efforts to fulfill our responsibility to respect human rights in all of our activities.
 Furthermore, we distribute our human rights policy to all Group employees as part of the Unicharm Group Action Guidelines.

 We will not tolerate child labor and forced or compulsive labor and we will never discriminate against people based on nationality, race, religion, gender, sexual preference, age, family background, disability or any other factors.
-We will guarantee freedom of association and freedom of collective bargaining and we confirm that excessive work hours have been reduced and that the right to minimum wages is upheld.
+We will guarantee freedom of association and freedom of collective bargaining and we confirm reduction of excessive work hours and uphold the right to minimum wages.

 The corporate philosophy “NOLA & DOLA” of Unicharm Group (the “Group”) contains our hope that “Unicharm aims to provide all people, from newborn infants to the elderly, with products that gently support their mind and body for freeing them from various types of burdens to fulfill their dreams.”
 In accordance with this philosophy, the Group supports the realization of a society where human rights are respected as a fundamental right granted to all people.
 Based on this assumption, the Group will make efforts to fulfill its responsibility to respect human rights.